 Any time a student is believed to be missing, whether or not the student is a campus resident, the appropriate police department should be contacted.
-The UIW Police Department, Dean of Campus Life, and the Director of Residence Life will work together to locate missing students, notify appropriate local law enforcement, and check on the welfare of such students.
+The UIW Police Department, Dean of Campus Life, Director of Student Advocacy and Accountability, and/or the Director of Residence Life and Housing Operations will work together to locate missing students, notify appropriate local law enforcement, and check on the welfare of such students.
 As part of the residential check-in procedure and University enrollment process, all students are afforded the opportunity to provide, on a voluntary basis, contact information for individuals to be notified in case of emergency, and this emergency contact will serve as a contact if the student goes missing unless the student specifies otherwise.
 Registered contact information will remain confidential, accessible to campus officials and may not be disclosed except to law enforcement personnel in the furtherance of a missing person investigation.

 Anyone who believes a student to be missing should report their concern to the UIW Police Department at (210) 829-6030.
-Most missing person reports in the University environment result from a student changing their routine without informing their roommates and/or friends of the change.
+Many missing person reports in the University environment result from a student changing their routine without informing their roommates and/or friends of the change.
 Every report made to UIW Police will be followed up with an immediate investigation once a student has been missing for 24 hours, though instances of bizarre disappearances, suspected kidnapping, or potential crimes will be acted upon immediately when reported.